open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-de-fi-yield.md

 ## Understanding Arbitrum

 Developed by [Offchain Labs](https://offchainlabs.com/), Arbitrum enhances Ethereum's performance by using Optimistic Rollups.
 This method processes transactions off-chain, drastically reducing fees and congestion while maintaining security.
+For more on how blockchain works, you can explore [how does blockchain work](https://www.license-token.com/wiki/how-does-blockchain-work).

 ## The Growth of DeFi and Arbitrum

 DeFi has expanded rapidly, necessitating scalable solutions like Arbitrum.
 Notable platforms such as [Aave](https://aave.com/), [Uniswap](https://uniswap.org/), and [Sushiswap](https://sushi.com/) have integrated with Arbitrum, benefiting from its efficiency.
+To understand more about the role of DeFi in blockchain, visit [decentralized finance for project funding](https://www.license-token.com/wiki/decentralized-finance-for-project-funding).

 ## Exploring DeFi Yield Opportunities on Arbitrum

 ### Yield Farming

 Arbitrum's low transaction fees make yield farming more profitable and accessible, offering high APY across various platforms.
+Learn more about yield farming in the context of blockchain projects at [blockchain project funding through yield farming](https://www.license-token.com/wiki/blockchain-project-funding-through-yield-farming).

 ### Lending and Borrowing